TAMULib/VIVO/README.md

 Installation instructions for the latest release can be found at this location on the wiki:
 https://wiki.lyrasis.org/display/VIVODOC112x/Installing+VIVO

+### Build

+Before building VIVO, you will also need to clone (and switch to the same branch, if other than main) of [Vitro](https://github.com/vivo-project/Vitro).
+The Vitro project must be cloned to a sibling directory next to VIVO so that it can be found during the build.
+You will also need to clone (and switch to the appropriate branch) of [Vitro-languages](https://github.com/vivo-project/Vitro-languages) and [VIVO-languages](https://github.com/vivo-project/VIVO-languages).

 ### Docker

 VIVO docker container is available at [vivoweb/vivo](https://hub.docker.com/repository/docker/vivoweb/vivo) with accompanying [vivoweb/vivo-solr](https://hub.docker.com/repository/docker/vivoweb/vivo-solr).
 These can be used independently or with docker-compose.